gs-gs/methodology/docs/githubRepositories.md

 ## Github Teams

 There will be four GitHub teams for each product with names & purpose as follows:
-* <product>-contributors has members that have visibility of project code but cannot commit to master.
+* {product}-contributors has members that have visibility of project code but cannot commit to master.
 They must make pull requests on a repository in order to merge their code.
 However contributors can create issues.
-* <product>-maintainers has members that are authorised to approve pull requests to update master branch.
+* {product}-maintainers has members that are authorised to approve pull requests to update master branch.
-* <product>-devops has members that are authorised to trigger deployments.
+* {product}-devops has members that are authorised to trigger deployments.
-* <product>-managers has members that have write access to the product level repository.
+* {product}-managers has members that have write access to the product level repository.

 External developers (ie that are not cusotmer staff or onsite security cleared contractors) may only be members of the <product>-contributors team.
 * All users should use two-factor authentication.